wyceee/waternet/README.md

 Users can upload photos and explanations of their water retention measures.

 ✅ **Supervisor approval**
 A designated supervisor verifies and approves/rejects submitted measures.
+After approval, the user receives tokens as a reward and both ends will see the tx ID links.

 ✅ **Token rewards**
 Once approved, users receive tokens via smart contracts on the Ethereum testnet blockchain.

 ✅ **Wallet overview**
-Users can view their token balance and the recent transactions to their wallet.
+Users can view their token balance and the recent transactions to their wallet with tx ID links.

 ✅ **Wallet creation**
 After registration, a wallet is automatically created for the user and prompted with the wallet private key (they only need this if they lose their account credentials), allowing them to receive tokens.